makeabilitylab/physcomp/communication/handpose-serial.md

 HandPose consists of two lightweight models, a palm detector and a hand landmark model, to detect and classify keypoints on the hand.
 The model inputs an image or video frame, resizes that input to 256x256 for recognition, and outputs:
 - a palm bounding box,
 - 21 3-dimensional hand landmarks (keypoints), and
-- an overall confidence score.
+- an overall confidence score for the hand detection

 The 21 keypoints include four each for the `thumb`, `indexFinger`, `middleFinger`, `ringFinger`, and `pinky` plus one more for the `palmBase`: